ALFRED BAGGLEY 1892–1958

 Died 1958, age 66, Chesterfield

 Alfred was living in Victoria Street, Radcliffe on Trent, with father Thomas, a railway platelayer, step-mother Rhoda, sister Florence 10 and brothers Matthew 7 and Bernard 5.
 He was at school.
-Alfred’s mother, Annie, died shortly after her third child, Matthew, was born in 1894.
+Alfred’s mother, Annie (Gresswell), died shortly after her third child, Matthew, was born in 1894.
 Thomas remarried later that year (Rhoda Russell) and their son, Bernard, was born in September 1895.

 In 1911 the Baggley family were living in Albert St., Radcliffe on Trent.
 Alfred was a lace warehouseman.